rogah/s-tree/README.md

 # s-tree

-Node.js module implementation of [Segment Tree](http://en.wikipedia.org/wiki/Segment_tree) tree data structure for storing intervals, or segments.
+Node.js module implementation of [Segment Tree](http://en.wikipedia.org/wiki/Segment_tree) data structure for storing intervals, or segments.
 It allows querying which of the stored segments contain a given point.

 ## Installation